brandtamos/spacexstats/spacexstats/README.md

 ##### Useful commands
-'php artisan cache:clear` - clears the laravel cache, useful after db changes that you want to see reflected immediately.
+`php artisan cache:clear` or on linux `php artisan cache:clear` - clears the laravel cache, useful after db changes that you want to see reflected immediately.
 May affect site performance as cache is rebuilt.

 ## License
 <img src="https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png" />